Connect with us

 Write to us on [email protected] or send us a message via the form on our contact page.

 Uganda: +256 (0) 414 346 464

 Praveen Moman, Co-Founder of Volcanoes Safaris, has joined the Board of Imbabazi Orphanage in Rwanda.

 Imbabazi Orphanage was established by Roz Carr to care for children who were lost or orphaned by the Rwanda genocide of 1994.

-Rosamond Carr, born in South Orange, New Jersey in 1912, led an extraordinary and eventful life.
-She left her life as a New York socialite and fashion illustrator, to travel to the Congo with her dashing husband, the British hunter Kenneth Carr.
+Rosamond 'Roz' Carr led an extraordinary and eventful life.
+Born in 1912, she gave up her life as a New York socialite and fashion illustrator to travel to the Congo with her husband, the British hunter Kenneth Carr.
 After her divorce in 1949, she settled down on her plantation in the foothills of Rwanda’s Virunga Mountains.
-Living in Rwanda for more than 50 years, Roz dedicated much of her life to the people of Rwanda.
+Roz lived in Rwanda for more than 50 years and dedicated much of her life to the people of Rwanda.